-So, among the varied list of shipping carriers, USPS is the only one permitted to use PO Boxes (rather the only one that uses PO Boxes to its fullest potential).
+So, among the varied list of shipping carriers, USPS is the only one permitted to its fullest potential).

 Since John is facing this problem continuously, he actively seeks out for a solution.
 He checks whether WooCommerce forums have any tweaks for this.
 But he couldn’t find a solution to allow PO Boxes with WooCommerce.

-Out of frustration, John decides to tackle the problem differently.
-Since USPS is the standard for handling PO Boxes, the solution is to limit the services of other carriers and only show USPS rates in checkout (when PO Box is entered in ‘address line 1’ instead of a street address).
+Out of frustration, John decides to limit the services of other carriers and only show USPS rates in checkout (when PO Box is entered in ‘address line 1’ instead of a street address).